Heated and cooled with geoenergy – Shopping centre Skanssi reflecting on the journey so far

 Everyone is talking of sustainability and the environment

 CBRE Finland provides expert services to property owners, investors, and tenants.
 In Finland, on top of Skanssi the company manages several other shopping centers in the Helsinki area and in Hämeenlinna.
-Hurme and Hiippavuori advise those in the property business, and according to them, sustainability factors are not only discussed by property owners and investors but also by businesses and consumers.
+Hiippavuori advises those in the property business, and according to him, sustainability factors are not only discussed by property owners and investors but also by businesses and consumers.

 Skanssi gets the highest BREEAM certificate